bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 Kinds of definitions include:
-* _Functions_ define executable units of code (sequences of instructions along with declarations for argument names and types and return types).
+* _Functions_ define executable units of code (sequences of instructions along with declarations for the names of arguments and the types of arguments and return values).
 * [_Linear memories_](https://webassembly.github.io/spec/core/syntax/modules.html#syntax-mem)
   define buffers of uninterpreted bytes that can be read from and written to by instructions.